nidhishashetty/Data-from-XML-new/README.md

 </book>
 ```

-**Exclude Column Headers**: Specifies whether the column header must be included or not.
-TRUE excludes the column headers, FALSE includes column header into the imported data.
++ **Exclude Column Headers**: Specifies whether the column header must be included or not. **TRUE** excludes the column headers, **FALSE** includes column header into the imported data.
-Namespaces manager: Selecting the Excel range that specifies the namespace and a corresponding key.
++ **Namespaces manager**: Selecting the Excel range that specifies the namespace and a corresponding key.
 This field is used when the XML file contains namespace
 (<catalog xmlns="http://www.w3.org/TR/html4/">).
 In this case, while providing values to Pattern fields the column headers will have the namespace key prepended to it. (a:author, a:title, a:price)
 ```